fttlov/JCAdvance/README.md

 * **0 (Local Space):** Relies entirely on the gyroscope.
 Movement is calculated relative to the controller's plastic body, ignoring gravity <br>
 * **1 (World Space):** Relies heavily on a perfectly calibrated accelerometer.
 It uses real-world gravity to separate horizontal and vertical aiming <br>
+* **2 (Player Space):** uses ccelerometer too

-⚠️ Important for Joy-Con: If your in-game crosshair moves diagonally when you swipe your hands horizontally (cross-talk), your accelerometer is miscalibrated.
+⚠️ For modes 1 or 2: If your in-game crosshair moves diagonally when you swipe your hands horizontally (cross-talk), your accelerometer is miscalibrated.
 Calibrate the accelerometer correctly (see harware calibration) or use Local Space if you cannot fix it <br>
-* **2 (Player Space):** uses ccelerometer too

 In short: for two-handed gamepads, the recommended values are 0 or 2.
 For Joy-Con: 1 or 0.